Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 Step 1: Engaging Customer Skills Mode and Providing Instructions

 When you command Alexa with "Alexa, activate SwitchBot," it enables the Customer Skills mode.
-To operate each SwitchBot Mini Robot Vacuum K10+ / K10+ Pro, even if you possess multiple units, simply instruct the robot as indicated in the "Example commands for each function" section below when the relevant mode is active.
+To operate each SwitchBot Mini Robot Vacuum K10+, even if you possess multiple units, simply instruct the robot as indicated in the "Example commands for each function" section below when the relevant mode is active.

 ※Please ensure you say, "Alexa, activate SwitchBot," as the voice command is designed accordingly.

 Step 2: Defining "SwitchBot"

-You can activate the SwitchBot Mini Robot Vacuum K10+ / K10+ Pro directly by saying "SwitchBot" followed by the instruction command, without the need to invoke the customer skills mode.
+You can activate the SwitchBot Mini Robot Vacuum K10+ directly by saying "SwitchBot" followed by the instruction command, without the need to invoke the customer skills mode.

-※Should you possess multiple SwitchBot Mini Robot Vacuum K10+ / K10+ Pro, each one will be activated.
+※Should you possess multiple SwitchBot Mini Robot Vacuum K10+, each one will be activated.

 Examples of Commands for Each Function